Yuma Uchida: Musical career

 Uchida made his solo debut in May 2018 under the record label, King Records, releasing his first solo single "New World"; it peaked at 9th place on the Oricon Weekly Singles Chart and stayed on the chart for 4 weeks.

 On September 19, 2018, he released his 2nd single entitled "Before Dawn"; it peaked at 11th place on the Oricon Weekly Singles Chart and stayed on the chart for 3 weeks.
 Following the release, he made his first public live performance on September 24, 2018, in King Super Live 2018 held in Tokyo Dome wherein he sang "New World", and "Before Dawn"; he, with angela, Shouta Aoi, and Mamoru Miyano collaborated in singing "Kakumei Dualism" for the encore.

 On May 8, 2019, he released his 3rd single "Speechless"; it peaked at 7th place on the Oricon Weekly Singles Chart and stayed on the chart for 2 weeks.
 The titular song from the single was used as the ending theme song for the anime, Kono Oto Tomare!.

 On May 30, 2019; he announced on his Twitter that he celebrates his 1st anniversary as a solo artist by releasing his 1st album "HORIZON" on July 24, 2019, and will also hold his 1st live tour in 3 major cities across Japan starting October.
 He made his first television appearance as an artist on Ongaku no Hi 2019.
 His first album peaked at 7th place on the Oricon Albums Weekly Chart.

 On November 27, 2019, he released his 4th single "Rainbow"; it peaked at 8th place on the Oricon Weekly Singles Chart and stayed on the chart for 2 weeks.
 The titular song from the single was used as the ending theme song for the anime, Kono Oto Tomare!.

 On February 19, 2020, he released his 5th single "Over".
 The titular song from the single was used as the ending theme song for the anime, Ahiru no Sora.

+Personal life

+On January 1, 2024, he announced his marriage to fellow voice actress Rina Hidaka.